zanderlewis/zanderlewis/README.md

 ## About Me

 My name is Zander and programming is my passion.
 I am the Co-Owner/Co-Founder/Developer of postaverse.net.
-I am also the Owner and Founder of the Diamondback programming language and creator of the AI VTuber Willow.
+I am also the Owner and Founder of the Diamondback programming language, the VOR programming language, and creator of the AI VTuber Willow.

 My goal is to make programming easy for non-programmers.